 In approach 2, the CC-POI present in the UP Entity intercepts, constructs and delivers the xCC to the MDF3 as described in clause 6.2.3.6.
 The MDF3 forwards the xCC to the MDF2 over the LI_MDF interface and the MDF2 generates the IRI messages containing the packet header information reporting related records from the xCC.

-In both approaches, the payload of the PDHeaderReport and PDSummaryReport records are as described in clauses 6.2.3.9.3, 6.2.3.9.4 tables 6.2.3.9.3-1 and 6.2.3.9.4-1.
-Note that in approach 2, the MDF2 generates these IRI messages containing PDHeaderReport and PDSummaryReport records without receiving the equivalent xIRI from an IRI-POI.
-The actions of the MDF2, the MDF3, the CC-TF in the CP Entity in 5GS and CUPS EPS, and the CC-POI in non-CUPS EPS are managed as part of the intercept data provisioned to them over the LI_X1 interface.END OF THIRD MODIFICATION
+In both approaches, the payload of the IPPR record is described in clause 6.2.3.9.5.
+Note that in approach 2, the MDF2 generates these IRI messages containing IPPR header and IPPR summary records without receiving the equivalent xIRI from an IRI-POI.
+The actions of the MDF2, the MDF3, the CC-TF in the CP Entity in 5GS and CUPS EPS, and the CC-POI in non-CUPS EPS are managed as part of the intercept data provisioned to them over the LI_X1 interface.

+As of version 19.0.0 of the present document the PDHeaderReport (as defined in clause 6.2.3.9.3) and PDSummaryReport (as defined in clause 6.2.3.9.4) have been deprecated in favor of the IPPR record (as defined in clause 6.2.3.9.5).
+The deprecated records remain available in the present document and ASN.1 module to ensure backwards compatibility.

+END OF THIRD MODIFICATION

 START OF FOURTH MODIFICATION

-6.2.3.9.3 PDHeaderReport record
+6.2.3.9.3 PDHeaderReport record (deprecated)

+As of version 19.0.0 of the present document the PDHeaderReport record has been deprecated in favor of the IPPR record as defined in clause 6.2.3.9.5.

 <snip>